 Attorney General Ellison shuts down fraudulent student-loan debt-settlement company in Minnesota

-California-based company offering fraudulent ‘forgiveness’ scheme will pay State $122K to refund Minnesota customers
+California-based company offering fraudulent ‘forgiveness’ scheme will pay State over $11K to refund Minnesota customers

-Among other things, Student Education Center — a company based in Newport Beach, California — falsely promised consumers student-loan forgiveness, when only the federal government can forgive federal student loans.
-It told consumers it would take over their student-loan payments, when all it did was enroll consumers in federal repayment programs that consumers can enroll themselves in for free, then pocketed both initial and monthly fees for doing so.
+Among other things, Document Assist Center — a company based in Stanton, California — is alleged to have falsely promised consumers student-loan forgiveness, when only the federal government can forgive federal student loans.
+The Attorney General alleges that in reality, all the company did was enroll consumers in federal repayment programs that consumers can enroll themselves in for free, then pocketed both initial and monthly fees for doing so.
 It also collected its fees up front before performing the promised services, which is illegal under Minnesota law regulating debt settlement services.
-Additionally, Student Education Center was operating without registering as a debt-settlement service provider, as required by Minnesota law.
+Additionally, Document Assist Center was operating without registering as a debt-settlement service provider, as required by Minnesota law.

 “Minnesotans take out student loans in good faith so they can get educations that will help them better afford their lives.
 My office is showing once again that when companies take advantage of that good faith to rip Minnesotans off, we will come after them,” Attorney General Ellison said.
 “I encourage any Minnesotan who’s been preyed upon by this company or others like it to contact my office so we can hold these bad actors accountable.”